Wyoming Winter Weather Awareness Day

 Ice Jams: Long cold spells can cause rivers and lakes to freeze.
 A rise in the water level or a thaw breaks the ice into large chunks which become jammed at man made and natural obstructions.
 Ice jams can act as a dam, resulting in severe flooding.

 Snow Melt: Sudden thaw of a heavy snow pack often leads to flooding.

 Wind Chill: Not the actual temperature but rather how wind and cold feel on exposed skin.
 As the wind increases, heat is carried away from the body at an accelerated rate, driving down the body temperature.
 Animals are also affected by wind chill; however, cars, plants and other objects are not.
 Find the current wind chill chart here.

 Frostbite: Damage to body tissue caused by extreme cold.
 A wind chill of -20 degrees Fahrenheit (F) will cause frostbite in just 30 minutes.
 Frostbite causes a loss of feeling and a white or pale appearance in extremities, such as fingers, toes, ear lobes or the tip of the nose.
 If symptoms are detected, get medical help immediately!
 If you must wait for help, slowly rewarm affected areas.
-However, if the person is also showing signs of hypothermia, warm the body core before the extremities.
+However, if the person is also showing signs of hypothermia, warm the body core before the extremes.

 Hypothermia: A condition brought on when the body temperature drops to less than 95 degrees F. It can kill.
 For those who survive, there are likely to be lasting kidney, liver and pancreas problems.
 Warning signs include uncontrollable shivering, memory loss, disorientation, incoherence, slurred speech, drowsiness and apparent exhaustion.
 Take the person's temperature.
 If below 95 degrees F, seek medical care immediately.